abhinavminhas/shadowroot-digger-dotnet/README.md

     The returned shadow root element from above extension methods can be used to find element/s encapsulated within it.
     **NOTE:** *Use **[jQuery Selectors](https://www.w3schools.com/jquery/jquery_ref_selectors.asp)** or **[CSS Selectors](https://www.w3schools.com/cssref/css_selectors.asp)** for shadow root host identifications.*
 3. Use below extension methods for checking if shadow root or nested shadow root exists or not.
-   Requried parameters - webdriver instance & shadow root host selector identifier/s.
+   Required parameters - webdriver instance & shadow root host selector identifier/s.
     ```
     ShadowRootAssist.IsShadowRootElementPresent()
     ShadowRootAssist.IsNestedShadowRootElementPresent()